LihangLiu/StackGAN/README.md

 [Optional] [skip-thought](https://github.com/ryankiros/skip-thoughts) is needed, if use the skip-thought text encoder.

-In addition, please add the project folder to PYTHONPATH and `pip install` the following packages:
+In addition, please add the project folder to PYTHONPATH:

+    cd StackGAN
+    export PYTHONPATH=$(pwd)$PYTHONPATH

+and `pip install` the following packages:
 - `prettytensor`
 - `progressbar`
 - `python-dateutil`